-Expert Insight Navigating your business through COVID-19 – An interview with Thomson Reuters MENA and COO Network (ME)
+Navigating your business through COVID-19 – An interview with COO Network

 The COVID-19 pandemic has caused a seismic shock to businesses across all industries.
 As the situation changes rapidly, it is imperative for businesses to plan their mitigation strategies, and ensure they have a working model in place to ensure business continuity.
 This has also forced businesses to look into reshaping their working models, including supply chains to mitigate risks and ensure business continuity.